queue-miscreant/chatango-client/DOCS.md

 API
 =====
-It's nowhere near comprehensive enough to be called an API, but this section might help demonstrate the abilities of the client.
+It's nowhere near comprehensive enough to be called an API, but this section might help demonstrate the abilities of client.py

 DECORATORS
 ----------